Anujverma89/cheetsheets/c/cpp.md

  *
  *
  * Abstraction
- *  -> Hiding the implementation detail i.e. how but what is done is always known.
+ *  -> Hiding the implementation detail i.e. how, but what is done is always known.
  *
  *
  * Encapsulation